 Pick a few few from each category.

-- Protein sources–I mostly avoided turkey because of the high levels of tryptophan which make you sleepy.
+- Protein sources–I mostly avoided turkey because of the high levels of tryptophan which makes you sleepy.
 Nothing like having comatose kids on the courts.

-- chicken salad–one team begged devoured it, another not so much.
+- chicken salad–one team begged for chicken salad and would devour it, another not so much.

 - spring rolls

 - nut butters with vegetables or crackers